networknt/light-4j/docs/content/other/config.md

 With every module or application has its own config file, it is hard to manage these files for different version of framework, different deployment environment.

-In order to make it easier, we have provided a [config server](https://github.com/networknt/light-config-server) to manage config files in multiple git organizations.
+In order to make it easier, we have provided a [light-config-server](https://github.com/networknt/light-config-server) to manage config files in multiple git organizations.
 The default config files are provided by networknt organization in github.
 For companies to use the framework, they can have an overwritten default config repo for each version of framework for each environment.
 Also, each individual application or service can have its overwritten config files for a framework version on a specific env.

+For more information about light-config-server please check [README.md](https://github.com/networknt/light-config-server)